fabriziotappero/go_cheatsheet/README.md

 ## Go in a Nutshell

-* Imperative language
+* Imperative language and statically typed
-* Statically typed
 * Syntax tokens similar to C (but less parentheses and no semicolons) and the structure to Oberon-2
 * Compiles to native code (no JVM)
 * No classes, but structs with methods